musi435/atlantbh_vagrant/README.md

      halt            stops the vagrant machine
  ...

-2. Create root directory of project and add vagrant box (which is basically virtual OS installation) :
+2. Download project files from git (Readme, Varantfile and script that was used for task) and add vagrant box:

-$ mkdir vagrant_atlantbh
+git clone https://github.com/musi435/atlantbh_vagrant.git

 $ cd vagrant_atlantbh
 $ sudo vagrant box add hashicorp/precise64

-3. Clone git project which includes Vagrantfile and shell script bootstrap.sh needed for task
+$ vagrant up

-git clone https://github.com/musi435/atlantbh_vagrant.git
+3. Now to access web server just type http://localhost:8080 and for the task that was asked to show list of users on server, type in browser http://localhost:8080/users